 - Measure 15g of coffee on a kitchen scale.
 You can adjust the amount of grounds according to your taste.
 3 grams up or down are totally acceptable, according to your preference.

-- Grind the coffee to a coarse espresso, slightly finer than filter.
+- Grind the coffee to a coarse espresso, slightly finer than for filter coffee.
 You will need a perfect grinder for this recipe, or a set of coffee sifters, to make sure your coffee grind is perfectly uniform.

 - With the AeroPress upside down, dump the perfectly ground coffee in the press.